 I was never a huge fan of Elvis’ first movie because I don’t like westerns.
 It is not a bad movie, just not my thing.
 I have only watched it a few times in my life.
 Elvis was SO young and such a southern accent in Love Me Tender, but he was SO beautiful in it.
 Unlike his later movies, Elvis is not in every scene in this one and obviously did not get top billing.
 This film is about The Reno Brothers, which was the original title, who fall in love with the same girl played by Debra Paget.
 Elvis does not play a singer, but he does sing.
 Elvis dies at the end after shooting his brother in jealousy over Debra Paget’s character.

 * LOVING YOU 1957

 This is Elvis’ first movie in color and his only one in color out of the first four he made before going into the army.
 Elvis is even more beautiful in color!
-Loving You is my fourth favorite Elvis movie, although it’s almost tied with Jailhouse Rock for third.
+Loving You is my fifth favorite Elvis movie, although it’s almost tied with Kid Galahad for fourth.
 This film is almost autobiographical with Elvis playing a singer (Deke Rivers) and the older generation thinking Deke was vulgar and even cancelled a show.
 Even Scotty, Bill and DJ were on screen as Deke’s band – and Bill had a couple of lines.
 Not to mention his female manager was much like Colonel Parker with all the publicity stunts.
 This was the first of two films Dolores Hart costarred with Elvis.
 Unlike Love Me Tender, Elvis had top billing in Love Me Tender.
 Elvis’ parents were shown in the audience, and it said never watched the movie again after his mother died.

 * JAILHOUSE ROCK 1957